Setting Up Your First GitHub Repository: A Step-by-Step Guide

 • It’s client work under NDA

-For our learning project, I recommend Public.
-You can always change this later in settings.
+For our learning project, I recommend Public - it’s a great way to start building your developer portfolio.
+You can always change this to Private later in settings.

 • Add a README file